-Induced seismicity is earthquake activity caused by anthropogenic activities, including "fluid injection for waste disposal and secondary recovery of oil, geothermal energy production, oil and gas extraction, reservoir impoundment, mining and quarrying."68 It is often identified by increased seismic activity over historical levels.69 Thus, areas that experience "a certain level of seismic activity" before the artificial activity begins are likely to continue experiencing seismic activity, induced seismicity may be the culprit.71 Further, if the seismic activity returns to historical levels after the artificial activity stops, it suggests the likelihood that the increase was due to induced seismicity.72
+Induced seismicity is earthquake activity caused by anthropogenic activities, including "fluid injection for waste disposal and secondary recovery of oil, geothermal energy production, oil and gas extraction, reservoir impoundment, mining and quarrying."
+It is often identified by increased seismic activity over historical levels.
+Thus, areas that experience "a certain level of seismic activity" before the artificial activity begins are likely to continue experiencing seismic activity, induced seismicity increases after the onset of the human activity, induced seismicity may be the culprit.
+Further, if the seismic activity returns to historical levels after the artificial activity stops, it suggests the likelihood that the increase was due to induced seismicity.

 Many scientific studies are underway regarding the possible mechanisms of induced seismicity.
-The term "mechanism" is preferable to "cause" as there is not a single cause of induced seismicity.73 Rather, induced seismicity likely occurs due to a complex system of subsurface stresses, fluid pressures, and fracture and faulting geology.74 seismicity/primer.html (last visited Mar.
+The term "mechanism" is preferable to "cause" as there is not a single cause of induced seismicity.
+Rather, induced seismicity likely occurs due to a complex system of subsurface stresses, fluid pressures, and fracture and faulting geology.

+68. Darlene A. Cypser & Scott D. Davis, Liability for Induced Earthquakes, 9 J. ENVTL.
+L. & LITIG.
+551, 551 (1994).

+69. Induced Seismicity, U.S. DEP'T OF ENERGY, http://esd1.lbl.gov/research/projects/induced\ seismicity/primer.html (last visited Mar.
 11, 2016).
 Note that historic records are quite limited.
 Moreover, any "increase" is apparent on a human time scale, and not on Earth's geologic time scale.
 Id.
-70. Id.

-^{68.} Darlene A. Cypser & Scott D. Davis, Liability for Induced Earthquakes, 9 J. ENVTL.
-L. & LITIG.
-551, 551 (1994).

-^{69.} Induced Seismicity, U.S. DEP'T OF ENERGY, http://esd1.lbl.gov/research/projects/induced

-^{72.} Id.; M.P.
+72. Id.; M.P.
 Wilson et al., Anthropogenic Earthquakes in the UK: A National Baseline Prior to Shale Exploitation, 68 A MARINE & PETROLEUM GEOL.
 1, 3 (2015).